Skip to main content

 Notice how when transforming back to the Quest pose from the robot pose, we don't use the inverse translation.

-Updating Swerve Drive Pose
+Updating Drive Pose Estimator

-The most common use case is to utilize the pose data from QuestNav with a SwerveDrivePoseEstimator for vision correction.
-Most swerve libraries have a method to accomplish this.
+The most common use case is to utilize the pose data from QuestNav with a PoseEstimator for vision correction.
+This works with SwerveDrivePoseEstimator, DifferentialDrivePoseEstimator, and MecanumDrivePoseEstimator, or any class that provides addVisionMeasurement().

 danger